Learning complex dependency structure of gene regulatory networks from high dimensional micro-array data with Gaussian Bayesian networks: Methods

 \subsection{Learning BN structure from data}

 The graph of a BN is estimated with the help of a structure learning algorithm that finds the conditional dependencies between the variables and encodes this information in a DAG.
 Graphical (dis-)connection in the DAG implies conditional (in-)dependence in probability (see Methods section ``Dependencies in BN").
 From the structure of a BN a factorization of the underlying JPD function $\Prob(\X)$ of the multivariate random variable $\X$ (as given by Eq.~(\ref{eq:mvg-fac})) can be deduced.
-In the Methods Section ``Probabilistic BN Models" is explained how networks can be extended to their corresponding Probabilistic Graphical Models (PGMs).
+In the Methods Section ``Probabilistic BN Models" is explained how networks can be extended to their corresponding Probabilistic Network Model (PNMs).

 In general there are three types of structure learning algorithms: constrained-based, score-based, and hybrid structure learning algorithms--- the latter being a combination of the first two algorithms.